MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 New-NetFirewallRule -Name "httpTCP80" -DisplayName "HTTP on TCP/80" -Protocol tcp -LocalPort 80 -Action Allow -Enabled True
 ```

 Finally if you are working from Azure an external endpoint will need to be created that will expose this port to the internet.
-For more information on Azure VM Endpoints see this article: [Set up Azure VM Endpoints]( https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-set-up-endpoints/).
+For more information on Azure VM Endpoints see this article: [Set up Azure VM Endpoints]( https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-set-up-endpoints/).-->

-### Step 6 – Access the Container Hosted Website
+### Step 5 – Access the Container Hosted Website
 With the web server container created and all networking configured, you can now checkout the application hosted in the container.
 To do so, get the ip address of the container host using `ipconfig`, open up a browser on different machine and enter `http://containerhost-ipaddress`.
 If everything has been correctly configured, you will see the nginx welcome page.

 ![](media/nginx.png)

-> **Note:**  If the web request times out, make sure you're connecting to the container host IP address (IP for the virtual machine) not the IP address for the container (172.16.0.2).

 At this point, feel free to update the website.
 Copy in your own sample website, or run the following command to replace the nginx welcome page with a ‘Hello World’ web page.